pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

 The first Line defines the under-laying image, in this case from user "orientdb" the image "orientdb" and the latest version.
 The first COPY command overwrites the configuration for our distributed system.

 ####default-distributed-db-config.json:
-In this file you can define, where the clusters will be stored.
+In this file you can define the behavior of the distributed Servers.
+Additionally it is possible to define where the clusters will be stored.
+For our example we define three clusters (customer_usa, customer_euwe want split the class Customer, therewith the data will be stored in

 ```json
 {